Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Methodology

 Given a large dataset $\{f_i\}_{i=1}^n$, the randomized algorithm is designed to efficiently approximate the BFMS operator while maintaining accuracy in clustering.
-The algorithm starts with the original dataset as initial state: $f_i^{(0)} =f_i$ for $i=1,\dots,n$.
+The algorithm starts with the original dataset as initial state: $f_i^{(0)} =f_i$, for $i=1,\dots,n$.

 \begin{itemize} \item {\bf Step 1: Random partitioning.} At the $\nu^\text{th}$ iteration, the full dataset is randomly partitioned into $m$ disjoint subsets, denoted by $D^{(\nu)}=\cup_{k=1}^m D^{(\nu)}_{{\cal J}_k}$, each containing approximately the same number of elements.
-For each blurred data point, $f_i^{(\nu)}$, instead of utilizing the entire dataset, we use the subset $D^{(\nu)}_{{\cal J}_{k(i)}}$, to which $f_i^{(\nu)}$ belongs, i.e., $f_i^{(\nu)}\in D^{(\nu)}_{{\cal J}_{k(i)}}$.
-This random partitioning strategy allows us to approximate the surrogate density using a smaller, computationally manageable portion of the data while maintaining representativeness (refer to equation~(\ref{surrogate_approx}) below).
+Then, to update each blurred data point, $f_i^{(\nu)}$, instead of utilizing the entire dataset, we only use the subset $D^{(\nu)}_{{\cal J}_{k(i)}}$, to which $f_i^{(\nu)}$ belongs, i.e., $f_i^{(\nu)}\in D^{(\nu)}_{{\cal J}_{k(i)}}$.
+This random partitioning strategy allows us to approximate the surrogate density using a smaller, computationally manageable portion of the data while maintaining representativeness (refer to~\eqref{surrogate_approx} below).

-\item {\bf Step 2: Mean shift operator based on a stochastic subset.} To update the point $f_i^{(\nu)}$, which belongs to the random subset $D^{(\nu)}_{{\cal J}_{k(i)}}$, the full data BFMS operator is approximated using only this subset.
+\item {\bf Step 2: Mean shift operator based on a stochastic subset.} More specifically, to update the point $f_i^{(\nu)}$, which belongs to the random subset $D^{(\nu)}_{{\cal J}_{k(i)}}$, the full data BFMS operator is approximated using only this subset.
 The BFMS approximation is given by:

 where ${\cal J}_{k(i)}$ denotes the index set of the subset containing $f_i^{(\nu)}$.
 (A more accurate notation should be ${\cal J}_{k(i)}^{(\nu)}$, but for simplicity, we use ${\cal J}_{k(i)}$.)
 This approximation significantly reduces computational cost while maintaining an accurate surrogate density estimate, provided that each subset contains sufficient functional data.